HavinLeung/ocaml_assignment_example/README.md

 # ocaml_assignment_example

-example dune setup for testing.
+example dune setup for testing assignment solutions.

 Simply run `dune runtest` or `dune runtest --watch` if you have fswatch or inotifywait installed.